 Although Sarah’s situation is unique to a university, offsite collections management is not that unusual, particularly in a world impacted by pandemic conditions.
 As collecting institutions reopen, they may have limited staff onsite for social distancing.
 Even in normal times, many collections are spread across buildings and remote locations.
 And even more importantly— museum professionals deserve days off, even if their “weekends” are Monday and Tuesday!

 Before Sarah met Conserv, she had looked into several other systems.
 Every time she came close to finding a system that would work, she found that it was either too expensive or incompatible with university IT regulations.
-She knew that wireless alerts—especially text and email alerts—were what she wanted, and she wasn’t willing to spend money on monitoring without this feature.
+She knew that wireless alerts—especially text and email alerts—were what she wanted, and she wasn’t willing to spend money on museum environmental monitoring without this feature.

 “Conserv was the only company that came close to doing what I wanted the monitors to do,” said Sarah.
 As she began looking into Conserv and became a customer, she found the products easy to install and the data accessible.